thib1984/ytdlmusic/README.md

 ![demo_1](https://user-images.githubusercontent.com/45128847/137580908-ce3f1b17-a2b3-4530-bc90-df00fbaf1cfc.gif)

+If the key word has an url format, ytdmusic will download directly the file.

 # 💫 How use **ytdlmusic** in batch mode

 You can use a command to loop through a CSV file and download all MP3 files from it.